Add branching logic to Zaps with Paths

 6. (Optional) Add a nested Paths step

 A nested Paths step lets you create up to 3 levels of path groups within a Zap.
-Path branches, including nested Paths steps, all run at once as long as their rules are satisfied.
-They do not run sequentially or separately.
+Path branches, including nested Paths steps, run sequentially (left to right) as their rules are satisfied.

 To add a nested path step: